 Martial Arts for Self Confidence and Self Control – How to play the game with respect for oneself and for others.

 DIY Projects – Build your own LARP gear, learn to think creatively and make solutions.

 How to Play LARP – Learn the game rules and how to use your character abilities.
 Understand gameplay and mechanics.

 Event Prep and Playing your Character – Time to celebrate all your hard work and apply the skills you have learned!

-For each year the student attends out program, their skills with these foundational LARP and educational subjects increase.
-After three years of completion of classes and projects, students are encouraged to apply for our community arts leadership program called the Marshals Academy.
+For each year the student attends our program, their skills with these foundational LARP and educational subjects increase.
+After three years of completion of classes and projects, students are encouraged to apply for our community arts leadership program called the Marshals Academy®.
 This is where youth learn how to host and run LARPs.

-In addition, for students to progress in the program (i.e. gain experience points to develop their character), they must attend curriculum classes and / or events.
-Attending LARP Games Fridays without curriculum classes will not earn experience points.
-We see these classes as a form of entertainment and a reward for the self-development, community development and educational programming we do during the rest of the week.
+In addition, for students to progress in the program (i.e. gain experience points to develop their character), they must attend Foundations of LARP classes and / or our weekend events.
+Attending D&D without LARP Foundations classes will not earn experience points.
+We see these classes as a form of entertainment and a reward for the self-development, community development, and educational programming we do during the rest of the week.